 A professor in the Georgetown University School of Medicine, Dr Goeschel also serves as Associate Faculty in the Johns Hopkins Bloomberg School of Public Health, where she co-directs a required course in the Master of Hospital Administration program.
 She mentors’ masters’ degree students in the Georgetown University Health Systems Administration Program, and Georgetown medical students during their summer research experience.
 She also teaches in the Georgetown Executive Masters’ in Clinical Quality, Safety & Leadership.
 Dr.Goeschel is a Fellow of the American Academy of Nursing.

-Dr. Goeschel has significant and diverse health care leadership experience: as a critical care nurse, a hospital executive, as founder and first executive for the Keystone Center for Patient Safety and Quality at the Michigan Health & Hospital Association, and as an implementation scientist/quality and patient safety researcher.
-She was the Michigan PI on groundbreaking research to reduce bloodstream infections in intensive care units in Michigan from 2003-2005, (“Keystone ICU”).
-She then left Michigan and from 2006-2013 served as an assistant professor in the schools of Medicine, Public Health and Nursing at Johns Hopkins and as a member of the quality and safety research team led by Dr Peter Pronovost.
-She has contributed to large scale improvement projects in Spain, England, and Peru and to an AHRQ-funded initiative that spread the bloodstream infection reduction program to every state in the U.S. and Puerto Rico.
+Her professional trajectory includes significant and diverse health care leadership experiences: as a critical care nurse, a hospital executive, as founder and first executive for the Keystone Center for Patient Safety and Quality at the Michigan Health & Hospital Association, and as an implementation scientist/quality and patient safety researcher.
+Dr. Goeschel was the Michigan PI on groundbreaking research to reduce bloodstream infections in intensive care units in Michigan from 2003-2005, (“Keystone ICU”).
+She left Michigan in 2006 and until 2013 served as an assistant professor in the schools of Medicine, Public Health and Nursing at Johns Hopkins.
+Appointed an advisor to the World Health Organization Patient Safety Program, she contributed to large scale improvement projects in Spain, England, and Peru and to an AHRQ-funded initiative that spread the bloodstream infection reduction program to every state in the U.S. and Puerto Rico.